Belgianix/Belgianix/README.md

 - 👋 Hi, I’m @Belgianix
 - 👀 I’m interested in coding, playing piano, and fitness.
-- 🌱 I’m currently learning Python, MariaDB
+- 🌱 I’m currently learning Python & Java
-- 📫 How to reach me: seighintje@gmail.com
+- 📫 How to reach me: seighin.vanhoeserlande@gmail.com

 <!---
 Belgianix/Belgianix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.